bseverns/seedBox/docs/toolchain.md

 ```

 Teensy's SD stack ships inside the framework, so we lean on the bundled
 `SdFat` fork rather than pulling `greiman/SdFat` from the registry.
+CI enforces
+this via `lib_ignore = SdFat` in `platformio.ini`, which prevents PlatformIO
-That keeps
+from auto-installing the vanilla library.
+That keeps the custom hooks
-the custom hooks (`SdSpiConfig`, `SdFile`) aligned with PJRC's audio code.
-If a
+(`SdSpiConfig`, `SdFile`) aligned with PJRC's audio code.
+If a registry package
-registry package ever vanishes or needs a hotfix, swap in a
+ever vanishes or needs a hotfix, swap in a `https://github.com/...git#<commit>`
-`https://github.com/...git#<commit>` spec and annotate it here so the next
-producer knows why.
+spec and annotate it here so the next producer knows why.

 ## Reproducing the pin set